CindyJS/CindyJS/ref/Language.md

 #### Curly braces `{…}`

-The single-expression form `{‹expr›}` is just like `(‹expr›)`.
-This form is deprecated, and likely will get removed in the near future.
-Use `(…)` instead.
-The use with zero elements, or more than one, is reserved for future extensions.
+Curly braces are reserved for future applications.

     > 7 * {1 + 2}
-    < 21
+    !
+CindyScriptParseError: {…} reserved for future use at 1:4
     > 7 * {1, 2}
     !
+CindyScriptParseError: {…} reserved for future use at 1:4
+    > 7 * {}
-CindyScriptParseError: {…} only takes one argument at 1:4
+    !
+CindyScriptParseError: {…} reserved for future use at 1:4

 #### Vertical bars `|…|`